Sights in the Baltic resort of Binz on Rügen

-We make a stopover to see the Binz sights.
-Our road trip to Scandinavia is practically crying out for a stop in Binz on Rügen.
-The Stenaline ferry that took us from Trelleborg in Sweden back to Sassnitz in Mecklenburg-Vorpommern brings there only at 22 p.m.
-We don't want to travel far after a day in southern Sweden and after a ferry crossing over the Baltic Sea.
-Therefore, we plan a stay in Binz on the return journey.
-The city is just a twenty-minute drive from the Sassnitz ferry terminal in Neu-Mukran.
-We are excited.
+We make a stopover to see the Binz sights and a bathing holiday at the Baltic sea beach to enjoy.
+Baltic Sea places like the seaside resorts lure us.
+Our road trip to Scandinavia practically calls for a stopover in Binz on the island of Rügen.
+The Stenaline ferry that takes us from Trelleborg in Sweden back to Sassnitz in Mecklenburg-Vorpommern does not dock there until 22:00 p.m.
+We don't want to drive far after a day in southern Sweden and after a ferry crossing across the Baltic Sea.
+We are therefore planning a stay in Binz on the return journey.
+We don't want to miss the sights in the Baltic Sea resort of Binz.
+The city is only about a twenty-minute drive from the Sassnitz ferry port in Neu-Mukran.
+We are excited about the Binz sights on Rügen.

 We stay in one of these pretty villas, the Villa Salve *, right on the waterfront and are awakened by the quiet sound of the sea.
 Between the pines, which separate the promenade from the sandy beach behind, the sun rises from the sea, as if she wanted to tickle us awake and tell us not to lie in bed lazily, but to explore the city.